THE ANATOMY OF

 The 4 Key Elements of a Lesson Plan

 Four key elements should always be present in an effective elementary lesson plan.
-The quality of any lesson plan truly matters as it directly affects the teacher’s efficiency in delivering the content.
+We believe the quality of any lesson plan truly matters as it directly affects the teacher’s efficiency in delivering the content.
 It also affects how deeply the students will learn the content.
 Teachers can greatly improve their lesson planning skills by targeting these four key elements.

 1. Lesson Objective or Learning Target